Moult/tmp-ids-spec/README.md

 ![IDS Logo](ids-logo.png)

-**Information Delivery Specifications (IDS)** is a buildingSMART standard for specifying and checking information requirements from IFC models.
-It is designed as a free, simple, standardised approach to model checking.
+**Information Delivery Specifications (IDS)** is a buildingSMART standard for specifying and checking simple information requirements from IFC models.
+It is designed as a free, lightweight, standardised approach to model checking.

 ## Introduction